Leven, Fife

-According to an estimate taken in 2020, Leven has a population of 9,420.
+According to the 2022 Scottish Census, Leven has a population of 10,087.
 The town forms part of the Levenmouth conurbation, which has a total population of 37,651.

 History

 The origin of the name "Leven" comes from the Pictish word for "flood".
 The nearby Loch Leven, being the flood lake, was the name given to both the river and town.
 A settlement is believed to have formed at the mouth of the River Leven very close to the area around Scoonie Brae with the discovery of the parish church of "scoyne".
 During the mid-11th century, Bishop Tuadal of St Andrews gifted the church of "scoyne" to the Culdees of Loch Leven.
 By the end of the 11th century, the village along with the church were acquired by Bishop Robert of St Andrews following the decline of culdeen faith.

 The first mention of the current town was made in the middle of the 15th century, according to two separate records referring to the town's name as "levynnis-mouth".
 This contained information about the urgent need for repair work at the town's monastery and Georgie Durie, a local estate owner, becoming the keeper at the harbour.

 In 1854 the Leven Railway opened, linking the town with Thornton Junction on the Edinburgh - Aberdeen main line.
 This helped it to become a tourist resort popular with visitors from the west of Scotland, and particularly Glasgow.
 Later in the 19th century the Leven Railway became part of a loop line of the North British Railway linking Thornton Junction and Leuchars Junction via St Andrews.
 The railway between Leven and St. Andrews closed in 1965.
 The railway between Leven and Thornton Junction closed to freight in 1966 and passengers in 1969.
 In 2019 a scheme was approved to re-open the town's railway station.
-Until then, the nearest station is Markinch railway station.
+Until then, the nearest station was Markinch railway station.
+This re-opening occurred on 2 June 2024.

 The ecclesiastical and civil parish of Scoonie included the town of Leven.